-Water plays an important role in making our communities and assets attractive, healthy and efficient places in which our customers want to live, work, shop and play.
-Water is also critical for broader environmental health and social wellbeing.
+Water plays an important role in making our communities and assets healthy, efficient and attractive places in which our customers want to live, work, shop and play.
+We recognise that water is critical for broader environmental health and social wellbeing, as well as being integral to the culture of First Nations people.

 The availability of water in Australia is influenced by our variable climate, which can fluctuate between periods of water scarcity (often resulting in water restrictions during drought conditions) and severe flooding.
-Under climate change, the severity, frequency and duration of drought conditions are projected to increase, influenced by rising temperatures and changing rainfall patterns.1 Accordingly, we maintain a strong focus on water management and quality in the development and operation of our assets, including improving the quality of rainwater run-off leaving our project sites and downstream impacts on receiving water bodies, access to alternate water infrastructure and practical innovation to support more efficient water use.
+Under climate change, the severity, frequency and duration of drought conditions are projected to increase, influenced by rising temperatures and changing rainfall patterns.1 Additionally, a warmer atmosphere is able to hold more moisture, which can lead to more intense and prolonged rain events, thereby increasing flood risk.2 Accordingly, we maintain a strong focus on water management and quality in the development and operation of our assets, including improving the quality of rainwater run-off leaving our project sites and downstream impacts on receiving water bodies, access to alternate water infrastructure and practical innovation to support more efficient water use.